What prevents you from achieving the success you want?

 If you responded to my question with a laundry list of reasons why you aren’t where you want to be, you’re not alone.
 Most people automatically find excuses and blame others when things don’t work out the way they want.
 This seems to be particularly true in the United States, where many people buy into the myth that we are entitled to success and happiness – that someone else should be giving us what we want.

 However, if unlimited success is your goal, looking outside of yourself is a strategic error.
-The most important lesson you must understand that you are 100 percent responsible for your life – the good and the bad.
+The most important lesson you must understand is that you are 100 percent responsible for your life – the good and the bad.
 This really shows how important it is to have self-discipline in your life.

 The success formula I like to use to explain this concept is: